FREE SHIPPING + EXTENDED HOLIDAY RETURNS

 Carry On

-technically allow you to carry on your guitar, so long as it fits in the overhead bin or underneath the seat in front of you.
-Still, you run the risk of being forced to check your guitar at the gate if there isn’t enough space.
+While you can try to bring a smaller guitar or uke as a carry on, it'll likely have to fit in the overhead bin or underneath the seat in front of you.
+You run the risk of being forced to check your guitar at the gate if there isn’t enough space.

 To make sure there’s enough overhead space, we recommend the following: